5T33Z0/OC-Little-Translated/01. Adding Fake Devices/Ambient Light Sensor (ALS0)/README.md

 # Fake Ambient Light Sensor

 ## Overview
-Starting with `macOS Catalina`, Laptops need a fake ambient light sensor `ALS0` for storing the current brightness/auto-brightness setting.
+Starting with `macOS Catalina`, Laptops need a fake ambient light sensor `ALS0` for storing the current brightness/auto-brightness level.
 Otherwise the brightness returns to maximum after rebooting.

 ## Usage
 There are two possible scenarios/cases:

 1. `ACPI` has an ambient light sensor.
-2. `ACPI` does not have an ambient light.
+2. `ACPI` doesn't ha have it

-First, look for `ACPI0008` in the original `DSDT`, if you can find the relevant device, usually `ALSD`, then the ambient light sensor device interface exists, otherwise it means that the ambient light sensor device interface does not exist.
+First, search for `ACPI0008` in the original `DSDT`.
+If you can find the associated device – usually named `ALSD` – then the ambient light sensor device interface exists, otherwise it means that the ambient light sensor device interface does not exist.

 ### Case 1: Ambient light sensor device interface exists

 ```swift
 Device (ALSD)